Stephen Ambrose Memorial Lecture Series

 2010 - October 5 - HUGH AMBROSE - Behind the World's Most Expensive Mini-series: HBO's The Pacific.
 More info: https://www.latimes.com/local/obituaries/la-me-hugh-ambrose-20150529-story.html

-Helena Civic Television recorded the 2018 and 2019 lectures and can be viewed on the Foundation's YouTube channel.
+Helena Civic Television recorded the 2018 and 2019 lectures.
+They can be viewed on the Foundation's YouTube channel.

 Our thanks to Helena Civic Television!